TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 TODO:
     - Adding the Scores display
     - Adding the Schedule display and logic
-    - Admin Board
+    - Fixing UI drop shadows on the admin panel
     - Adding Settings; profile info

 DONE:
+    - Adding Admin Board [Done]
     - Adding Settings; Lightmode/darkmode [Done]
     - Adding Settings; profile picture uploads [Done]
     - Adding Settings; profile bio [Done]
     - Adding the Clubs display [Done]
+    - Adding Drop Shadows [Done]
     - Adding the posts xml and logic for db [Done]
     - Adding the Profile Activity and all of its functions [Done]
     - Adding error messages to each input field.(ex when the ID format is wrong a little message will display in red under the field) (Finishing by friday at minimum.)
 [Done]
-    - Fix the signupActivity after the change of the xml [Done]
+    - Fixing the signupActivity after the change of the xml [Done]
-    - fix the settings profile mask [Done]
+    - Fixing the settings profile mask [Done]
+    - Fixing the UI text colors [Done]
-    - Fix the signup XML and add university and club, club being optional and university being required.
+    - Fixing the signup XML and add university and club, club being optional and university being required.
 [Done]
-    - Fix input fields not being a single line [Done]
+    - Fixing input fields not being a single line [Done]

 =======================================================================================